alcideschicas/UMBC-Clash-Royale/README.md

 Program reads in file of troops and creates game against computer.

-To run, compile with "make" and run with "make run"
+To run, compile with "make" and execute with "make run"